 Background: This EA proposes to widen and operate the existing and unused disposal trench 33 within the 218-W-5 burial Ground in the 200 West Area for disposal of LLW.
 The widening of trench 33 would allow for disposal of both boxed and large-packaged Category 1 LLW.
 This would provide for more cost-effective land use and increase the capacity of the Low-Level Burial Ground (LLBG), without an increase to the footprint of the LLBG.

-FONSI: The FONSI has been issued as of July 28, 1997.
+FONSI: The FONSI was issued July 28, 1997.